 Working through a budget

 Hopefully you have helped your friend to understand their situation, feel more organised and able to cope.
-The next steps are going to depend on which debt solution seems the most likely for them.
+The next steps are going to depend on what her many problems is.